Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/06-fft2d_AIEvsDSP/AIE/README.md

 </details>

 <details>
-<summary>PL Data-Mover Kernel</summary>
+<summary>PL Data Mover Kernel</summary>

-## PL Data-Mover Kernel
+## PL Data Mover Kernel

-In addition to the kernels operating in the AI Engine array, this design specifies a data-mover kernel to run in the PL region of the device (written in HLS C++).
-The data-mover kernel is brought into the design during the Vitis kernel compilation.
-Which is further replicated based on `FFT_2D_INSTS` value.
-The software design of the data-mover kernel is described below:
+In addition to the kernels operating in the AI Engine array, this design specifies a data mover kernel to run in the PL region of the device (written in HLS C++).
+The data mover kernel is brought into the design during the Vitis kernel compilation, which is further replicated based on the `FFT_2D_INSTS` value.
+The software design of the data mover kernel is described in the following sections.

 ### dma_hls (dma_hls.cpp)

-The `dma_hls` kernel reads data from a Memory Mapped AXI4 (MM-AXI4) interface and writes it to an AXI4-Stream Interface
+The `dma_hls` kernel reads data from a memory mapped AXI4 (MM-AXI4) interface and writes it to an AXI4-Stream interface.

 #### Top Function Declaration

-The `dma_hls` kernel takes the following arguments, as shown in the :
+The `dma_hls` kernel takes the following arguments:

 ```
 int dma_hls(
       hls::stream<qdma_axis<128, 0, 0, 0>> &strmOut_to_rowiseFFT,